 Item 2.
-Placekick.
-A placekick is a kick made by a player while the ball is in a fixed position on the ground.
+Place kick.
+A place kick is a kick made by a player while the ball is in a fixed position on the ground.
 The ball may be held in position by a teammate.
-If it is a kickoff, it is permissible to use an approved manufactured tee.
+If it is a free kick, it is permissible to use an approved manufactured tee.